Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Background

 \subsection{Direction Labeling}

 When learning directions in an unsupervised manner, the name of the concept represented by each encoding-decoding direction pair is unknown.
-In a real-world setting, the concept name could be identified by manually inspecting the samples that (maximally) activate the decoding direction.
-However, in a benchmark setting, where interpretability needs to be quantified in terms of metrics and without human involvement, it is necessary to automate the assignment of a concept label to each of the direction pairs.
-We refer to this process as \textit{direction labeling} and employ Network Dissection \cite{NetworkDissection} for its implementation.
+We refer to the process of assigning a label name to each direction pair as \textit{direction labeling} and employ Network Dissection \cite{NetworkDissection} for its implementation.
 In essence, Network Dissection assigns a semantic label to each of the concept detectors based on their segmentation performance in a dataset with annotated concepts.
 Although it was originally proposed as a method to assign labels to each of the basis vectors in the natural latent space basis, Network Dissection is capable of assigning labels to any set of directions after basis change.
-Despite possible biases against unsupervised learning due to annotation limitations, we adopt and expand on this labeling protocol as a best-effort approach to evaluate the interpretability of our concept detectors and the rest of the unsupervised state-of-the-art.
+Despite possible biases against unsupervised learning due to annotation limitations, we adopt and expand on this labeling protocol as a best-effort approach to evaluate the interpretability of our concept detectors and the rest of the unsupervised baselines.